-Are you searching for best dash cam?
+Are you searching for best dashboard camera for your car?
 You are in good luck.
 After research, here I list top 5 for you.

 Dash cams are small cameras that sit on your rear or front windscreen or clip onto the rear-view mirror that provides an uninterrupted view of your drive and giving you a record ready for insurance claims.
 Some of the insurers will also offer you money off your premium for having a working dashboard camera in your car as it can help sort out claims.